Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 I often describe threat modeling as a more engaging form of risk analysis, focusing on the aspects that are more fun and valuable to developers, while streamlining the process.

-To better understand threat modeling, let’s look at how Microsoft defines it:
+Let’s look at how Microsoft defines it:

 Threat modeling is an effective way to help secure your systems, applications, networks, and services.
 It’s an engineering technique that identifies potential threats and offers recommendations to help reduce risk and meet security objectives earlier in the development lifecycle.